-Especially when dealing with high pressured deer who are prone to jump the string at areas like high traffic funnels and food plots, having the extra degree of precision can keep you from gut shooting an animal.
+When dealing with high pressured deer who are prone to jump the string at areas like high traffic funnels and food plots, having the extra degree of precision can keep you from gut shooting an animal.

 They work wonders for people using tree stands in thick cover but run into a limitation when used at long range.
 The few pins make it difficult to use them past 35 yards unless you take the time to practice with it.

-To bridge the gap between fixed pin and pendulum sights, try adding a lock to hold the pendulum in place, but many of these are a compromise that neither works well in the end.
+To bridge the gap between fixed pin and pendulum sights, try adding a lock to hold the pendulum in place.
+But many of these are a compromise that neither works well in the end.